 How you can help?

 We recommend and support Pack for a Purpose, who offers useful guidance on how guests can help schools, families and the local community with small gifts.
 If you would like to bring something for the school children on your visit, there is always a shortage of staples like pens and paper, clothes and footballs.
-Most of these things are available in Zambia and can be bought locally (if you would like us to arrange this for you, let us know by emailing us at: firstname.lastname@example.org).
+Please “CLICK HERE” to see what supplies are needed for our projects.
+Most of these things are available in Zambia and can be bought locally (if you would like us to arrange this for you, let us know by emailing us at: email@example.com).

 It should be stressed, however, that any contributions are entirely a matter of personal choice and no pressure is brought to bear on anyone to participate.